nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Shows the user instructions on how to use the application.

+Format: `help`

+- Note that anything written after the `help` command will be ignored.

 ### Exit application: `exit`

 See you next time!

+Format: `exit`

+- Note that anything written after the `exit` command will be ignored.

 ## Vendor related commands